 “Just because you can, doesn’t mean you should.”

 However, the old adage is true.
-Just because you can use use a sledgehammer to crack a nut, that doesn’t mean you’re going to get the optimal nut-consumption-experience at the end of it.
+Just because you can use a sledgehammer to crack a nut, that doesn’t mean you’re going to get the optimal nut-consumption-experience at the end of it.

 Drupal’s flexibility can lead to a number of different integration approaches, all of which will “work”, but some will give better experiences than others.